Additional information on transgender

 The American Psychiatric Association considers such a mismatch between gender

-perception and genetic gender to be a disorder, and not a disease or mental
+perception and genetic gender to be a normal sexual variant, and not a disease or mental

-The distress caused by gender dysphoria can be overwhelming; it leads to an
+The term Gender Dysphoria, the distress and anxiety generally caused by gender incongruence, can be overwhelming; it leads to an

-unusually high suicide rate.
-Some suggest that about half of all transsexuals die by
+unusually high attempted suicide rate.
+Some have suggested that about half of all transsexuals die by

 the age of 30, usually by their own hand."
 3 This may

 have been true in the past.
-However, with advances in gender reassignment surgery
+However, with advances in gender confirmation surgery

 The essays in this section will deal mainly with